zuhayr-syed/Task-Tracker/README.md

 • Created a user option to indicate whether a task has been completed and displays them on the homepage

-• Implemented URL routing to redirect user to a different template link when viewing, deleting, and updating tasks
+• Implemented URL routing to redirect the user to different template links when viewing, deleting, and updating tasks

 • Created the front-end user interface through     the Bootstrap framework using HTML and CSS styling